Bounded Graph Clustering with Graph Neural Networks: Experiments

 \subsection{Results on synthetic data}

-To generate synthetic data, we use the stochastic block model (SBM), which we parameterize by the community sizes and the edge probabilities within and between communities, denoted by $p_{\text{in}}$ and $p_{\text{out}}$ respectively.
-We use unequal cluster sizes to provide a more realistic challenge to our models, given our inclusion of the balance-cluster regularisation term.
+To generate synthetic data, we use the stochastic block model (SBM), which we parameterize by the community sizes and the edge probabilities within and between communities, denoted by $p_{\text{in}}$ and $p_{\text{out}}$, respectively.
+We use unequal cluster sizes to provide a more realistic challenge to our models, given our inclusion of the balance-cluster regularization term.
 The cluster sizes are generated randomly from a uniform distribution (we provide the cluster sizes in table~\ref{tab:cluster_sizes} in the appendix).
 The controlled setup allows us to systematically evaluate the performance of our method under varying structural properties of the network.
-We vary three main properties in the synthetic networks: network size (considered as the number of nodes), the number of ground truth communities, as well as the density of the network (defined in equation~\ref{eqn:density} in the appendix).
+We vary three main properties in the synthetic networks: network size (considered as the number of nodes), the number of ground-truth communities, and the network density (defined in equation~\ref{eqn:density} in the appendix).
 For ease of discussion, we provide labels for the size and density of the network.
 The sizes of the network varies between \emph{small} ($10^2$ nodes), \emph{medium} ($10^3$ nodes) and \emph{large} ($10^4$ nodes).
 Moreover, the density is labeled as \emph{low}, \emph{medium} and \emph{high}, where \emph{low} $<0.05 \leq$ \emph{medium} $\leq 0.1 <$ \emph{high}.
-Again, these labels are simply used as a means to help facilitate communication.
+Again, these labels are used solely as a means to facilitate communication.
 We generated 10 networks for each network type (for example, there are 10 \emph{medium}-sized networks with 5 clusters and \emph{low} density).
 We summarize the combinations of parameters used in table~\ref{tab:syn_stats}.
 Additionally, graph neural networks require node features.
 Therefore, we use the column vector from the adjacency matrix that is associated with a node as its feature vector.
 This was done to simply provide topological information to the model and not bias it based on node feature similarity.

 Our proposed constraint is successfully enforced in our synthetic experiments.